Please ensure Javascript is enabled for purposes of website accessibility

 Chaperone Requirements

-A minimum of 1 teacher or adult chaperone is required for every 5 students in attendance for PreK-5th grade programs.
+In general, a minimum of 1 teacher or adult chaperone is required for every 5 students in attendance for PreK-5th grade programs.
 A minimum of 1 teacher or adult chaperone is required for 6th-12th grade programs.
 Additional chaperones may be required depending on your choice of program.

 Holland Energy Park